Kathleen Mary Spagnolo

 Kathleen Mary Spagnolo (September 12, 1919 – February 15, 2016) was an American artist based in Alexandria, Virginia.

-Upon graduation as a Royal Scholar at the Royal College of Art in London., she worked as an artist for the Royal Air Force during World War II.
+After graduating as a Royal Scholar from the Royal College of Art in London, she worked as an artist for the Royal Air Force during World War II.
 There she met her American husband and emigrated to America.
 Spagnolo worked as a commercial illustrator in Alexandria before studying printmaking at American University under Robert Franklin Gates and Krishna Reddy.